East of Scotland Universities Air Squadron: History

-In 1925, as part of the creation of reserve forces for the relatively new Royal Air Force, Lord Trenchard instituted a Volunteer Reserve air squadron at Cambridge University to encourage suitable young men of good education to join the newly-formed Royal Air Force – or at least look upon it with favour when they formed the ranks of government or occupied other high echelons of society.
+In 1925, as part of the creation of reserve forces for the relatively new Royal Air Force, Lord Trenchard instituted a Volunteer Reserve air squadron at Cambridge University to encourage suitable young men of good education to join the newly formed Royal Air Force – or at least look upon it with favour when they formed the ranks of government or occupied other high echelons of society.
 That was followed three weeks later by the creation of a similar squadron at Oxford and in 1935 a third squadron at the University of London.

 Then, in 1940, because of the attrition of aircrew and the need to recruit replacements and expand their numbers, Aberdeen University Air Squadron was created, along with those at the other three ancient Scottish universities and some older English ones, as part of the expansion of the RAF Reserve to prepare undergraduate men volunteering for aircrew duties for call-up for war service.
 At least two of these squadrons, Aberdeen and St Andrews, also provided short direct entry initial (officer) aircrew training course centres for non-undergraduates – mainly older and mainly English public schoolboys – who did not attend university as such but went on to aircrew training centres at the end of their six-month course.

-After discussions with the University’s newly-created Military Education Committee headed by the Principal, recruiting for AUAS began in earnest under its first CO, Wing Commander Streatfield, temporarily rested from his post as CO of one of the Blenheim bomber squadrons then based at the newly-created RAF Dyce.
-Among others to join him later as instructors were Professor Edward M. Wright, later Principal of the University and at the time the head of the University’s Maths Department and himself ex-Oxford UAS who later joined the code-breakers at Bletchley Park, and Dr Potter, one of his Maths Department staff.
+After discussions with the university’s newly created Military Education Committee headed by the principal, recruiting for AUAS began in earnest under its first CO, Wing Commander Streatfield, temporarily rested from his post as CO of one of the Blenheim bomber squadrons then based at the newly created RAF Dyce.
+Among others to join him later as instructors were Professor Edward M. Wright, later principal of the university and at the time the head of the university’s Maths Department and himself ex-Oxford UAS who later joined the codebreakers at Bletchley Park, and Dr Potter, one of his Maths Department staff.

-Before long, several of the University’s undergraduates had joined the squadron and were duly called up into active service – mainly as pilots or navigators or flight engineers.
-Some, a number of whose names appear in the Squadron history and photo albums now held in the University Library, were killed in action.
+Before long, several of the university’s undergraduates had joined the squadron and were duly called up into active service – mainly as pilots or navigators or flight engineers.
+Some, a number of whose names appear in the Squadron history and photo albums now held in the university library, were killed in action.
 Many others returned at the end of the war to complete their studies and graduate.